lucasnerism/drivenpass-nest/README.md

 $ npm install
 ```

+## Create a Database
+Create a PostgreSQL database with whatever name you want

 ## Setup the ENVs
 Configure a `.env.development` and a `.env.test` in the root of your application using the `.env.example` as a basis.